Samsung: Acquisitions and attempted acquisitions

 Samsung has made the following acquisitions and attempted acquisitions:

-Samsung Techwin acquired the German camera manufacturer Rollei in 1995.
-Samsung (Rollei) used its optic expertise on the crystals of a new line of 100% Swiss-made watches.
-But on 11 March 1995, the Cologne District court prohibited the advertising and sale of Rollei watches on German territory.
+In 1995, Samsung Techwin acquired the German camera manufacturer Rollei.
+Samsung used Rollei's expertise in optics to develop a line of Swiss-made watches.
+However, on 11 March 1995, the Cologne District Court prohibited the advertising and sale of Rollei watches in Germany.
 In 1999, Rollei management bought out the company.

-Samsung lost a chance to revive its failed bid to take over Dutch aircraft maker Fokker when other airplane makers rejected its offer to form a consortium.
-The three proposed partners Hyundai, Hanjin and Daewoo notified the South Korean government that they would not join Samsung Aerospace Industries.
+Samsung lost a chance to revive its failed bid to take over Dutch aircraft maker Fokker when other airplane manufacturers rejected its offer to form a consortium.
+The three proposed partners—Hyundai, Hanjin, and Daewoo—notified the South Korean government that they would not join Samsung Aerospace Industries.

-Samsung bought a 40% stake in AST Research in 1995, in a failed attempt to break into the North American computer market.
-Samsung was forced to close the California-based computer maker following mass resignations of research staff and a string of losses.
+In 1995, Samsung bought a 40% stake in AST Research in an attempt to break into the North American computer market.
+However, Samsung was forced to close the California-based computer maker after mass resignations of research staff and a series of losses.

-In 1995, Samsung's textile department invested in FUBU, an American hip hop apparel company, after the founder placed an advertisement asking for funding in The New York Times newspaper.
+In 1995, Samsung's textile department invested in FUBU, an American hip hop apparel company, after the founder placed an advertisement asking for funding in The New York Times.

-Samsung Securities Co., Ltd. and City of London-based N M Rothschild & Sons (more commonly known simply as Rothschild) have agreed to form a strategic alliance in investment banking business.
-Two parties will jointly work on cross-border mergers and acquisition deals.
+Samsung Securities Co., Ltd. and N M Rothschild & Sons agreed to form a strategic alliance in investment banking.
+The two companies would jointly work on cross-border mergers and acquisition deals.

-In December 2010, Samsung Electronics bought MEDISON Co., a South Korean medical-equipment company, the first step in a long-discussed plan to diversify from consumer electronics.
-Grandis Inc. – memory developer in July 2011, Samsung announced that it had acquired spin-transfer torque random access memory (MRAM) vendor Grandis Inc. Grandis will become a part of Samsung's R&D operations and will focus on the development of next-generation random-access memory.
+In December 2010, Samsung Electronics bought MEDISON Co., a South Korean medical-equipment company.
+This marked Samsung's first step in its plan to diversify beyond consumer electronics.

+In July 2011, Samsung announced that it had acquired spin-transfer torque random access memory (MRAM) vendor Grandis Inc..
+Grandis became part of Samsung's R&D operations, focusing on the development of next-generation random-access memory.

-On 26 December 2011, the board of Samsung Electronics approved a plan to buy Sony's entire stake in their 2004 joint liquid-crystal display (LCD) venture for 1.08 trillion won ($938.97 million).
+In December 2011, the board of Samsung Electronics approved a plan to buy Sony's entire stake in their 2004 joint liquid-crystal display (LCD) venture for 1.1 trillion won ($939 million).